wuxb45/remixdb/README.md

     $ for i in $(seq 1 30); do ./xdbexit.out ./dbdir 256 256; done

-Run with in regular-sized setup:
+Run with in a regular-sized setup:

     $ for i in $(seq 1 30); do ./xdbexit.out ./dbdir 4096 4096; done